tassiomm/ProgressManager/README.md

 ## Progress Info

-`ProgressInfo` is the model that defines the information necessary for d `ProgressManager`
+`ProgressInfo` is the model that defines the information necessary for `ProgressManager`

 ```swift
 struct ProgressInfo {